antonychiu2/gitlab-mobb-cx-integration/README.md

 <img src="/source/images/Mobbmmit_CommitFix.png" width=60% height=60%>

-Last the last step, enter the name of the target branch where this merge request will be merged.
+As the last step, enter the name of the target branch where this merge request will be merged.
 And select "Commit Changes".

 <img src="/source/images/Mobbmmit_CommitChanges.png" width=60% height=60%>